Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Discussion

 \section{Discussion}

-In this work, we introduced a novel approach for data augmentation in IMU based exercise evaluation, specifically tailored for physiotherapeutic exercises.
+In this work, we introduced a novel approach for data augmentation in IMU-based exercise evaluation, specifically tailored for physiotherapeutic exercises.
 In the following we want to discuss our main contributions and future implications.